 - Victorian Charter of Human Rights and Responsibilities Act 2006

 Office of Professional Practice

 The office provides practice leadership, fosters continuous improvement in service delivery and drives practice excellence of health and human services professionals in Victoria.
 It is charged with enabling professionals to provide evidence based support and interventions with foremost regard for the safety and well-being of all clients.

 Our purpose is to promote and safeguard the rights, best interest and quality of life of vulnerable Victorians through practice leadership and development.

 The office accepts requests to review a case or provide case consultation support from client services, families, external review bodies, and senior departmental staff.
-Client services include disability services provided by the Department of Health and Human Services and by community service organisations and child protection.
+Client services include disability services provided by the Department of Families, Fairness and Housing and by community service organisations and child protection.

 Persons with a disability, a parent/guardian or an advocate can request a review of matters related to restrictive intervention or compulsory treatment by completing a case review request form.

 Requests from professional oversight organisations such as: the Commission for Children and Young People; Disability Services Commissioner; Ombudsman’s office; and Office of Public Advocate should utilise the established mechanisms in place for referring client matters to the department.

 All requests for case consultation or case review must be made by either emailing or calling the office on email@example.com or phone on 03 9096 8427.